Bayesian competing risks survival modeling for assessing the cause of death of patients with heart failure: Bayesian competing risks analysis in action: Cardiovascular and non-cardiovascular death

 \subsection{Model uncertainty}

 As we have introduced in Section 3, we have used two variable selection procedures: the proposal of Garcia-Donato et al. (2023) through the Bayes factor and the spike-and-slab method.
 Regarding the first proposal, it should be remembered that it does not consider the baseline hazard function and only takes into account the covariates.
 A total number of 1000 Gibbs iterations and a burn-in period of 300 were used.
 The full model contained 10 covariates and the initial model dimension was set as 5.
-The stability of the inclusion probabilities was approximately achieved on the first 300 iterations as seen in Figure 2.
+The stability of the inclusion probabilities was approximately achieved on the first 300 iterations as seen in Figure 3.
 The high probability of inclusion of Creatinine and Age in the case of CV and N-CV, respectively, can be observed.
 The probability of inclusion of the remaining covariates is very low for N-CV death.
 When it comes to CV death we can observe inclusion probabilities around 0.5 for CRT Device, Etiology and Age and very small for the remaining covariates.

-Table \ref{tab:3} shows the five competing risk models that the García-Donato et al. (2023) procedure selects with the highest probability.
+Table \ref{tab:3} shows the five competing risks models that the García-Donato et al. (2023) procedure selects with the highest probability.
 We again confirm that the results obtained for both causes of death are very different.
 We have little uncertainty about the best model in the case of N-CV death, with only covariate Age; and a little more uncertainty in the case of CV death: Creatinine appears in all the models and, in fact, the model with the highest probability only includes this covariate.
 CRT Device and Etiology appear in three of the five models and Age in only one.

-The spike and slab method applies to all elements in the model, the baseline risk function and the covariates.
-We recall that we have worked with two different formulations of the basal risk function, one through the Weibull distribution and the second through a piecewise-defined function.
+The spike and slab method applies to all elements in the model, the baseline hazard function and the covariates.
+We recall that we have worked with two different formulations of the baseline hazard function, one through the Weibull distribution and the second through a piecewise-defined function.
 A $N(0,0.001)$ prior distribution has been selected for modeling each slab term and the beta distribution Beta(1,1) has been elicited associated to probability $\eta$ in (\ref{eqn:spike}).